 Americans toss away about 80 pounds of clothing per person every year!
 Avoid fast-fashion and cheaply made clothes—instead, let thrift stores become your best friend.
 Find the local secondhand shop, Crossroads Trading Co., or Buffalo Exchange in your area.
 Not only can you find great deals on quality clothing items, but you’ll often score one-of-a-kind items that you definitely wouldn’t find in a trendy chain clothing store.
 On the flipside, donate your clothes to a thrift store, rather than tossing them in the trash.

 Buy in bulk

 The bulk section of the grocery store is a great place to start when going zero-waste.
 Not only does it eliminate excess packaging, but by bringing your own cloth bulk bags or Mason jars, you can eliminate the need for plastic bags, and thus waste, altogether.
-Follow Fit Bottomed Eats DIY Guide to Making Your Own Reusable Bulk Bags, to give new life to an old T-shirt and help out the planet along the way.
+Follow this DIY Guide to Making Your Own Reusable Bulk Bags and help out the planet along the way.

 If you have a high-speed blender and some extra time in your schedule, you can whip up everything from homemade almond milk to nut butters.
 Use Mason jars to store them in the fridge and cut down on all those cartons piling up in your recycling bin.
 Making your own homemade staples can be a bit daunting at first, but with a few recipes under your belt, they’ll become second nature in no time at all.

-Sarah McLaughin is an assistant editor at VegNews, who enjoys DIY projects and all things homemade.
+Sarah McLaughin is the New Products editor at VegNews, who enjoys DIY projects and all things homemade.